 - (a) Words shall have their usual meaning unless the context of a definition clearly indicates a different meaning.
 Words used in their present tense include the future tense; words in the singular form include the plural form.
-Use of the word "shall" denotes mandatory conduct; "may" denotes permissive conduct. - (b) The following definitions shall apply to the words used in this subchapter: - Acidemia means an excessive acidity of the blood wherein the acidbase balance of the body is disturbed. - (2) Adaptive development means the acquisition of skills that are required to meet environmental demands.
+Use of the word "shall" denotes mandatory conduct; "may" denotes permissive conduct. - (b) The following definitions shall apply to the words used in this subchapter: - (1) Acidemia means an excessive acidity of the blood wherein the acid-base balance of the body is disturbed. - (2) Adaptive development means the acquisition of skills that are required to meet environmental demands.
 Adaptive development includes, but is not limited to, activities of self-care, such as dressing, eating, toileting, self-direction, environmental problem-solving and attention/arousal. - (3) Asphyxia neonatorum means a condition caused by insufficient oxygen at or near the time of birth. - (4) Assessment means the ongoing procedures used by qualified personnel throughout the period of an infant's or toddler's eligibility for early intervention services to identify the infant's or toddler's unique strengths and needs and the services appropriate to meet those needs.
-Assessment also includes the identification of the family's resources, priorities, and concerns regarding the development of the infant or toddler and the supports and services necessary to enhance the family's capacity to meet the developmental needs of the eligible infant or toddler. - (5) Authorized representative means the parent or guardian of a minor, or person who is legally entitled to act on behalf of the infant, toddler or family. - (6) Biomedical insult is a general term referring to those biological or medical conditions such as infection or brain injury which may result in developmental delay or disability.
+Assessment also includes the identification of the family's resources, priorities, and concerns regarding the development of the infant or toddler and the supports and services necessary to enhance the family's capacity to meet the developmental needs of the eligible infant or toddler.
+Initial assessment refers to the assessment of the child and the family assessment conducted prior to the child's first individualized family service plan (IFSP) meeting. - (5) Assistive technology device means any item, piece, of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of an infant or toddler with a disability.
+The term does not include a medical device